vipulnaik/diet-exercise-health/profile-information/health-profile.md

 ### Pending DEXA scan

-I'm planning to get a DEXA scan done some time in the next few months (as of December 2024) to get a better picture of my body composition.
+I'm planning to get a DEXA scan done some time in the next few months (as of July 2025) to get a better picture of my body composition.
 Key insights from the DEXA scan will be included here once it is done.